 - Talk to Criminal Injuries Helpline

 What are the signs of Physical abuse?

-The indicators of physical abuse include you being threatened & intimidated; in a majority of cases, threats will become physical.
+The indicators of physical abuse include you being threatened and intimidated; in a majority of cases, threats will become physical.

-You may also notice scratches & bruises appear around your body, which is another indicator of violent behaviour.
+You may also notice scratches and bruises appear around your body, which is another indicator of violent behaviour.